 Depression is more severe and longer-lasting than normal sadness.
 Learn about the causes and symptoms of depression.

-Deliberate self-harm or self-injury is when you deliberately inflict physical harm on yourself, usually in secret.
-Learn about why people self-harm and ways to help.
+Deliberate self harm, self-injury or cutting is when you deliberately inflict physical harm on yourself, usually in secret.
+Learn about why it happens and how to stop.

-There are some common thinking errors (also known as cognitive errors or cognitive distortions) that are easy to make.
+Common thinking errors (cognitive errors or cognitive distortions) are easy to make.
 Learn about ten common thinking errors and ways to stop them.

 Self-talk refers to those thoughts or things you say to yourself.
 Self-talk is often negative and skews how we see ourselves.
-Learn how to challenge your negative self-talk.
+One of the most important skills you can develop is to identify and manage your self-talk.

 If you are feeling suicidal, it's important that you keep yourself safe.
 It is possible to get through these times.
 Here are some suggestions to help.